B.S. in Environmental Engineering

 - Graduates will be successfully employed in engineering, science, or other impactful careers.

-- Graduates will engage in continual learning by pursuing additional educational opportunities such as graduate coursework and degrees, professional conferences and training, and participation in professional societies.
+- Graduates will engage in continual learning by pursuing additional educational opportunities such as advanced degrees, professional licensure, conferences, training, networking, and society membership.

 The Student Outcomes are:

-The enrollment and graduation data for the Environmental Engineering program and other Mines programs can be found on the j.
+The enrollment and graduation data for the Environmental Engineering program and other Mines programs can be found on the homepage of the Office of Institutional Research.